Here's what you need to know about the Clásica San Sebastian, with Bauke Mollema and Tom Dumoulin | sport

 In 2021, due to the Olympic Games, the Clásica San Sebastián was not run on the first, but on the second weekend after the Tour de France ended.
 World champion Julian Alaphilippe was the big favorite at the start in the absence, among others, of Tadej Pogacar, Primoz Roglic, Wout van Aert and Remco Evenepoel.
 The Frenchman let his teammates check the run but surprisingly didn’t play a significant role.

-The lead role, on the other hand, was reserved for Neilson Powless.
+The main role was played by Neilson Powless.
 The American (thirteenth in the last Tour de France) sprinted ahead of the Slovenian Matej Mohoric by half a wheel and has just signed his first professional victory.
 Mikkel Frølich Honoré, Alaphilippe’s teammate at Quick-Step, turned out to have the worst sprint of the trio at the top.

 Favorites